frcnextinnovation/NI-Programming-Guide/README.md

 - `UpperCamelCase`

-- Names of concrete class don't have prefixes or suffixes.
+- The name of a concrete class cannot have a prefix or suffix.

-- Names of abstract class should have a "Base" prefix.
+- The name of an abstract class should have a prefix of "base"..

-- Names of interface should have a "I" prefix.
+- The name of the interface should have a prefix of "I".

 - Example: